p41nk1ll3r/CRISP/index.md

 </p>

 - **Supernova polarization evolution (PI: A. Morales-Garoffolo)**:<br/>
 We are investigating the evolution of the polarization of nearby SNe with linear imaging polarimetry with CAFOS-CAHA.
-Polarimetric studies reveal the asymmetries of SN explosions and provide a different view of the interstellar and circumstellar material around them.
+Polarimetric studies reveal the asymmetries of SN explosions and provide a unique view of the interstellar and circumstellar material around them.

 - **Narrow absorption lines in supernovae (PI: C. Gutiérrez, S. González-Gaitán)**:<br/>
 The narrow absortpion lines found in SN spectra of all types reveal the slow moving material in the line of sight towards SNe.
 We are investigating the frequency, strength, evolution and velocity of several species like Na I D, Ca II H & K, K I and diffuse interstellar bands for an unprecedented large sample of supernova spectra.

 - **Evolution of dust reddening law towards SNe Ia**:<br/>
 We investigate if the dust reddening law, Rv, changes with phase of the evolution of type Ia supernovae.
 We use optical and near-infrared light-curve with the fitter [SNpy](https://csp.obs.carnegiescience.edu/data/snpy) to constrain reddening laws across time.
-This would shed light on progenitors by constraining possible circumstellar material and dust properties towards SNe Ia.
+This will shed light on progenitors by constraining possible circumstellar material and dust properties towards SNe Ia.

 <p align="center">
 <img src="SNextinction.jpg" alt="alt text" width=600 height=400>